Paul Hodes: Arts and entertainment career

-Hodes's wife Peggo is a children's musician with whom Hodes has recorded and performed as "Paul & Peggo."
-The couple won the 1996 Parent's Choice Honors Award for their album "Patchwork Quilt" and performed at the White House.
+Hodes's wife Peggo is a singer, voice teacher, and choral conductor with whom Hodes has recorded and performed as "Peggosus" and later, as "Peggo and Paul" The couple won the 1996 Parent's Choice Honors Award for their album "Patchwork Quilt" and performed at the White House.
+Today, they often perform as "The Family Hodes" with their singer-songwriter daughter, Ariana Hodes.
+Their music can be found on all digital platforms.

 Law career

 Hodes worked as an attorney with the New Hampshire Department of Justice from 1978 until 1980.
-He was an Assistant Attorney General from 1980 until 1982, when he left to serve as a special prosecutor.
-From 1983 until 1996 he was in private practice.
-He is now of Counsel to the firm of Shaheen & Gordon, P.A. in Concord, New Hampshire.
+He was an Assistant Attorney General from 1980 until 1982, when he left to serve as a special prosecutor for the State in a significant white collar criminal case.
+From 1983 until 2006 he was in private practice.
+He is now of Counsel to the New England lawfirm of Shaheen & Gordon, P.A.